snoke/symfony-oauth/README.md

 ﻿# symfony-oauth
-Symfony OAuth2 Cliemt Bundle for fast integration of (yet only) Github and Google OAuth Service
+Symfony OAuth2 Cliemt Bundle for fast integration of Github, Facebook and Google OAuth Service

+(yet only supporting default scopes to get user login infos)
 ## Installation
 add the custom repository to composer.json
 ```